nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

     subscribe(topic: string, callback: MashroomPortalMessageBusSubscriberCallback): Promise<void>;

     /**
-     * Subscribe once to given topic.
+     * Subscribe once to the given topic.
 The handler will be removed after the first message has been received.
      * Remote topics are accepted.
      */
     subscribeOnce(topic: string, callback: MashroomPortalMessageBusSubscriberCallback): Promise<void>;

     /**
-     * Unsubscribe from given topic.
+     * Unsubscribe from the given topic.
      * Remote topics are accepted.
      */
     unsubscribe(topic: string, callback: MashroomPortalMessageBusSubscriberCallback): Promise<void>;

     /**
-     * Publish to given topic.
+     * Publish to the given topic.
      * Remote topics are accepted.
      */
     publish(topic: string, data: any): Promise<void>;